FeeFort/discord-error-generator/documentation-en.md

 `MissingArgument` | Raised, when one of the required arguments (Description and ctx) was omitted.
 `BadObjectType` | Raised, when the object type does not match the expected type.
 `MissingEmoji` | Raised, when an emoji is missing from the Emoji object.
+`BadLanguage` | Raised, when an invalid language was specified.

 # 🛠️ Functions